abolarin812/AWS-IAM-Privilege-Escalation-Detection-with-Wazuh/README.md

 ## What a Production Deployment Would Need

-**Event-driven log ingestion** (SNS → SQS → Wazuh) instead of interval polling, to reduce detection latency.
+**Event-driven log ingestion** (SNS → SQS → Wazuh) instead of interval polling, to reduce detection latency that might be caused by wazuh polling time.

 **A CSPM-style process** to maintain an up-to-date inventory of which IAM roles/policies are actually privilege-equivalent, since CloudTrail alone cannot express "this specific role is dangerous," only "this action occurred"

-**Root cause resolution** of the correlation rule reliability issue, or a compensating custom correlation script external to Wazuh's native rule engine, to restore full-sequence detection rather than single-event detection alone
+**A custom correlation mechanism** external to Wazuh's native rule engine to detect the full attack sequence, as the native `if_matched_sid` correlation is unsuitable for single-occurrence attack chains.